 Excluded from the cost caps are: standard school supplies (pens, notebooks, paper, scantrons, green books, etc), standard calculators, and class fees.

-See below for a screenshot of how these textbook icons look like in Class Search for students to identify classes with low cost or zero cost course materials.
+See below for a screenshot of how textbook icons look like now in Class Search for students to identify classes with low cost or zero cost course materials.
 The NEW icons for four textbook icons will be announced soon:

 To calculate your text-related costs for these designations, use the cost of materials in the CSUN Campus Store.
 While materials may be less expensive elsewhere, those prices can often vary and can have limited quantities that are not always guaranteed to be available to all students.
 Contact Robert Munck or Keila Reyes, textbook managers, for help with bookstore pricing.

-Your course CAN qualify for the $0 designation if no outside materials or texts are required.
-For the purposes of these cost designations, it doesn’t matter if you are using instructor-created materials, activities, slides, websites, library materials, etc. Apply the question: does my course have any text or publisher-related costs?
+Your course qualifies for the $0 designation if no purchased materials or texts are required.
+For the purposes of these cost designations, it doesn’t matter if you are using instructor-created materials, activities, slides, websites, library materials, etc. Apply the question: does my course have any costs?
 If the answer is no, the course meets the $0 designation.
 If the answer is yes, but $50 or less, the course meets the low-cost designation.